kenjennings/Atari-Pet-Frogger/README_Porting.md

 The Apple software has a shape table feature that executes a list of pseudo-coded line drawing commands and permit rotating and scaling the drawn lines.
 Most Assembly games will write images directly to screen memory which is linear horizontally, but is not contiguous between adjacent lines.
 Built-in sound is limited to clicks and short beeps on the keyboard speaker.
 If joysticks are used they are analog controls made of 2 potentiometers (paddles controllers).

-The Atari has a high resolution mode that generates NTSC artifact colors, but can only derive 4 artifact colors, not the 6 like the Apple.
+The Atari has a high resolution mode that generates NTSC artifact colors, but can only derive 4 artifact colors, not the 6 from the Apple.
 Since artifacts effectively halve the pixel resolution then the Atari's Mode E, "medium resolution", 160 pixel graphics mode could also be a substitute, though its use of 2 bits per pixel requires more coding compensation to simulate the Apple results.
 It really depends on whether or not the Apple game uses all six colors and how the colors are used.
 Player/Missiles could provide more color in limited places.

 Converting graphics to the Atari has obstacles.
 The easiest is the non-contiguous order of lines of screen memory.
 Since the Atari Display List can specify the memory to read for a line of graphics the Atari could arrange graphics memory in exactly the same way as the Apple, so Apple code accessing horizontal rows would work as-is.
 But, this isn't necessarily needed as the common optimization for both the Apple or the Atari is a lookup table of pre-calculated addresses to eliminate the multiplication needed for the vertical coordinates.
 Here the Atari merely needs a table of different values, and then the Apple's lookup code works the same regardless of the order of screen memory.